Digital Marketing Agency | SEO, Paid Social & PPC

 What are the issues associated with generative AI?

-- Challenges in Trusting Unverified Information: Without knowledge of the source and provenance, it becomes more challenging to trust information generated by generative AI.
+• Challenges in Trusting Unverified Information: Without knowledge of the source and provenance, it becomes more difficult to trust information created by generative AI.

-- Promotion of New Forms of Plagiarism: Generative AI may facilitate novel forms of plagiarism, disregarding the rights of original content creators and artists.
+• Promotion of New Forms of Plagiarism: It may enable new forms of plagiarism with complete disregard for the rights of originators of such content and art.

-- Disruption of Established Business Models: Existing business models centered around search engine optimization and advertising may face disruption.
+• Disruption of Established Business Models: Existing business models around search engine optimization and advertising are likely to get disrupted.

-- Ease of Denying Authentic Photographic Evidence: The technology makes it easier to dispute the authenticity of real photographic evidence by attributing it to AI-generated fakes.
+• Ease of Denying Authentic Photographic Evidence: The technology is making it easier to refute the authenticity of real photographic evidence based on the rationale that such could have been created by AI.

-- Potential for Impersonation in Social Engineering Cyber Attacks: Generative AI could be leveraged to impersonate individuals, amplifying the effectiveness of social engineering cyber attacks.
+• Potential for Impersonation in Social Engineering Cyber Attacks: Generative AI can be used to impersonate people, thereby increasing the success of social engineering cyber attacks.

 What are examples of generative AI tools?